Change Your Contours

 A. It can be very difficult to tell.
 In most cases, loose skin will feel thinner than fat will, but there are many cases after heavy weight loss where you will have both loose skin and fat together.
 The best solution is to schedule a consultation with Dr. Davidson so that you can receive an expert evaluation and opinion.

-A body lift is often made up of several surgical procedures aimed at raising, firming, and tightening the sagging skin around the outer thighs, buttocks, hips, groin, waist, and abdomen.
-By removing the excess sagging skin and tightening the underlying muscles a body lift can create a more youthful and pleasing body contour.
-In Boston body lift procedures are extremely successful in restoring a youthful, firmer look to the body.
+A lower body lift is often made up of several surgical procedures aimed at raising, firming, and tightening the sagging skin around the outer thighs, buttocks, hips, groin, waist, and abdomen.
+By removing the excess sagging skin and tightening the underlying muscles, a lower body lift can create a more youthful and pleasing body contour.
+In Boston, body lift procedures are extremely successful in restoring a youthful, firmer look to the body.

-A body Lift can also be combined with other body contouring operations such as an inner thigh lift, an arm lift, or breast contouring surgery.
-Depending on the extent and number of areas to be contoured, all of the procedures may be performed either at once or over multiple surgeries Other procedures that can be considered after massive weight loss include:
+A lower body lift can also be combined with other body contouring operations such as an inner thigh lift, an arm lift, or breast contouring surgery.
+Depending on the extent and number of areas to be contoured, all of the procedures may be performed either at once or over multiple surgeries.
+Other procedures that can be considered after massive weight loss include:

 Brachioplasty: This procedure involves removing the excess skin and fat from the arms.

-There are a variety of techniques and procedures available under the Body Lift umbrella and each are based on each patient’s unique needs.
-In general, Dr. Davidson will remove skin and some fatty tissue from around the trunk/waist.
+There are a variety of techniques and procedures available under the body lift umbrella and each are based on each patient’s unique needs.
+In general, for a lower body lift, Dr. Davidson will remove skin and some fatty tissue from around the trunk/waist.
 This requires incisions, but the size and shape of the incisions will be determined by the extent of the excess skin.

-The results of a Body Lift are not limited to an improved physical appearance; often a patient of body lift also achieves a boost of confidence & a better quality of life.
-Although the results of a body lift are instantaneous, the final result will not be seen until swelling has reduced and the patient has healed.
+The results of a lower body lift are not limited to an improved physical appearance; often a patient also achieves a boost of confidence and a better quality of life.
+Although the results of a lower body lift are instantaneous, the final result will not be seen until swelling has reduced and the patient has healed.